manelpuig/rUBot_mecanum_ws/Documentation/files/01_robot_setup_install.md

 To create a fast and robust image of ROS Noetic for our robot, an improved method is to use Docker.

 References:
+- Docker for LIMO robot (ROS1): https://bitbucket.org/theconstructcore/agilex_limo/src/master/
-- Docker for LIMO robot: https://hub.docker.com/repository/docker/theconstructai/limo/general
+- Docker for LIMO robot (ROS2): https://hub.docker.com/repository/docker/theconstructai/limo/general

 ### **2.1.
 Install Raspberrypi Desktop**